 Shop for perfect pieces old and new in the local shops.
 For vintage vibes head to Hornsgatan and for a contemporary feel, browse Hornstull Gallerian.
 If you’ve still got loads of energy left after a day of shopping, dance the night away at Debaser Strand nightclub.

 If you do one thing...

 Take a stroll along the Strand, which runs besides the water and the beach, and even take a dip if you feel plucky enough to brave the chilly Liljeholmsviken.

-At the heart of its revival is Signalfabriken, a former telephone cable factory now home to classy bars, independent boutiques and a charming local library.
 Recently updated transport links to Sundbyberg mean that it is now just ten minutes from Stockholm central station by commuter rail, making this peaceful escape from the inner-city a quick and easy one, and giving ‘Sumpan’ the place it deserves on the Stockholm map.

 The Public, a cava bar housed within the red brickwork of Signalfabriken, adds some Mediterranean flair to Sundbyberg, with an exciting tapas menu and inviting outdoor seating throughout the summer.
 Soak in that midnight sun with a glass of bubbly in hand.

 Shop till you drop – or until you max out your card on desirable Scandinavian design – at the second largest shopping centre in the Nordic countries.
 The innovatively named Mall of Scandinavia boasts over 200 stores!
 You'll be absolutely spoilt for choice.
 And it's just a short hop on the Tvärbanan tram to boot.

 If you do just one thing…